Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

 Index Bloat

-Index bloat occurs when search engines have indexed significantly more pages than the site contains of genuine, unique, indexable content.
-According to Google’s own crawl budget documentation, pages with little unique content — including empty category pages, auto-generated parameter variants, and thin tag archives — consume crawl budget without contributing ranking value.
+Index bloat occurs when search engines have indexed significantly more pages than the site actually contains in genuine, indexable content.
+Google’s crawl budget documentation names empty category pages, auto-generated parameter variants, and thin tag archives as the most common causes — they consume crawl budget without contributing any ranking value (Google Search Central, 2023).

-Index bloat is typically caused by: faceted navigation without canonical controls, CMS auto-generated tag and archive pages, session ID parameters appended to URLs, and internal search result pages being left crawlable.
+What generates it?
+Faceted navigation without canonical controls.
+CMS auto-generated tag and archive pages.
+Session ID parameters appended to URLs.
+Internal search result pages left crawlable.
 A WordPress installation with unconstrained tagging can generate thousands of near-empty archive pages within months.
-A Shopify or SFCC ecommerce site can produce millions of filter-combination URLs if faceted navigation is not controlled.
+A Shopify or SFCC ecommerce site can produce millions of filter-combination URLs if faceted navigation isn’t controlled.
+The scale of the problem surprises most teams the first time they see the indexed count in GSC versus the page count in their CMS.

-To diagnose: compare the number of pages GSC reports as indexed against the number of pages you intentionally created.
-Any significant gap — indexed pages exceeding intentional pages — is index bloat.
-The GSC Pages report segments pages by indexation reason; look for large volumes in “Crawled – currently not indexed” and “Discovered – currently not indexed” as secondary signals.
+Diagnosis: Compare the number of pages GSC reports as indexed against the pages you intentionally created.
+Any significant gap is index bloat.
+In the GSC Pages report, look for large volumes under “Crawled — currently not indexed” and “Discovered — currently not indexed” as secondary signals.

-Fix: Apply noindex to thin archive pages, configure canonical tags for duplicate parameter variants, and use robots.txt to block crawl traps such as internal search result paths.
-Do not rely solely on robots.txt to manage index bloat — a crawl-blocked page can still remain indexed as a URL-only result.
+Fix: Apply noindex to thin archive pages, configure canonical tags for duplicate parameter variants, and use robots.txt to block crawl traps like internal search result paths.
+Don’t rely solely on robots.txt to manage index bloat — a crawl-blocked page can still remain indexed as a URL-only result.

 DC Non-Indexable and DC Indexable Pages

-Fix: Audit all indexable pages with near-identical content using a combination of Screaming Frog’s duplicate content detection and GSC’s Page Indexing report.
+Fix: Audit all indexable pages with near-identical content using Screaming Frog’s duplicate content detection combined with GSC’s Page Indexing report.
 Apply canonical tags pointing to the preferred URL.
 Where pages are truly identical (www vs non-www, HTTP vs HTTPS, trailing slash variants), enforce server-level redirects to a single canonical domain.
+Our canonicalization audit checklist covers every variant in detail.

 Part 3: 404 Errors — Hard, Soft, and Misconfigured